fadhilx/jekyll-multi-paginate/README.md

 You can still use GitHub Pages to publish your site, but you’ll need to convert the site locally and push the generated static files to your GitHub repository instead of the Jekyll source files.

-Move `.git` folder to generated `_site` folder, then add, commit and push to your Github.
+Move `.git` folder to the generated `_site` folder, then add, commit and push to your Github.

 ## Contributing